 - Heat a frying pan or skillet pan.
 Spray cooking oil if needed so pancakes won’t stick.

 - Pour about ¼ to ⅓ cup of batter into heated pan and cook for 2 to 3 minutes until golden, on medium low to prevent bottom from burning.
-If the bottom is getting too brown before 2 minutes, temperature is too high: lower it.
+If the bottom is getting too brown before 2 minutes, the temperature is too high: lower it.
 Flip and cook for another 1 or 2 minutes on the other side or until golden.
 Don’t try cooking them in less than 3 minutes, or you’ll risk getting undercooked pancakes.

 - Top sourdough pancakes with your favorite toppings.
 Serve them warm.